wso2-attic/ballerina-integrator/README.md

         }
 ```

-The above code shows how the auction service initiates a request to all bidders that are include in the system to get their bid value.
+The above code shows how the auction service initiates a request to all bidders that are included in the system to get their bid value.

 ## Testing